-12. Formal multi-agency responses to complex cases of self-neglect
+11. Formal multi-agency responses to complex cases of self-neglect

-SAR Martin highlighted the need for professionals to recognise an individual's 'vital interests'.
-Vital interests covers interests that are essential for someone's life- to prevent death (ICO, 2020).
+SAR Martin highlighted the importance of professionals recognising when an individual's vital interests are at stake.
+Under Recital 46 of the UK GDPR, vital interests refer specifically to interests that are essential for someone's life-typically invoked in situations where processing personal data is necessary to protect a person from serious harm or death

 "If someone's vital interests are at risk, a case should not be closed simply because the person refuses an assessment or refuses to accept a plan to minimise the risks associated with the specific behaviour(s) causing serious concern."